 Reproductive Rights Program Director

 Amy Weintraub is a seasoned, award-winning organizer, who has worked most of her adult life identifying, educating, and activating citizens toward social justice.
-She is heavily involved with the League of Women Voters St. Petersburg and the statewide Floridians for Reproductive Freedom coalition and was a key leader of Women's March St. Pete 2017, which saw more than 20,000 people gather to advance women's issues -- the largest public protest in St. Pete history.
+She is heavily involved with the League of Women Voters St. Petersburg, Pinellas NOW, and the statewide Floridians for Reproductive Freedom coalition.
+Amy was a key leader of Women’s March St. Pete 2017, which saw more than 20,000 people gather to advance women’s issues — the largest public protest in St. Pete history.
 Prior to moving to Florida in 2015, Amy lived in her home state of West Virginia where she led efforts within organizations such as WV FREE (West Virginia Focus: Reproductive Education and Equality), Covenant House of WV, and Planned Parenthood.
-Amy lives in south St. Petersburg with two teens, two felines, and one spouse.
+Amy lives in St. Petersburg with her husband and three felines.
+They have two children in college.

 Online Communications Specialist